 The main aim of Haiti’s Social Learning Centers is to increase access to post-secondary education for underserved communities and to provide low-cost access to online learning.
 These types of social businesses are run by volunteers who are often students themselves.

 The centers have been through various iterations and stages of development.
 The current center was opened in the town of Léogâne in August 2017.
 The founders hope that their sustainable business model will be replicated in centers throughout Haiti and around the world.

-“The learning centers got started while I was working with a community center near the town of Léogâne in Haiti after the earthquake of 2010.
+[blockquote source=”David Patterson, the CEO of the Social Learning Centers”]“The learning centers got started while I was working with a community center near the town of Léogâne in Haiti after the earthquake of 2010.
 I met Jean Max Demergeau, a Haitian from the local community, who was working to bring assistance to people displaced by the destruction of the earthquake.
 Jean Max became my business partner and we started our first center in a tent next to a displaced persons camp we had been helping.
-Our centers provide high speed internet access, allowing full access to online learning resources worldwide, to many who cannot afford a computer and internet connection of their own.”David Patterson, the CEO of the Social Learning Centers
+Our centers provide high speed internet access, allowing full access to online learning resources worldwide, to many who cannot afford a computer and internet connection of their own.”[/blockquote]

 The language spoken in Haiti is Haitian Creole.
 Students learn French in school, but often do not become fluent enough for the language to be useful in work or higher education.